ProjectWork-2/DMS/README.md

 About the Project
-Finite State Machines are an integral part of computer science and are used in many state- driven problem solving.

 In this Project we have developed a programmable finite state machine library using which an application can initiate a specific FSM object and use it for FSM based problem solving like pattern matching, validation or computation.